Mid-Hudson Bridge, Poughkeepsie, New York

 According to forecasts developed by our sister MPO in New York City (the New York Metropolitan Transportation Council), total employment in Dutchess is expected to increase by less than seven percent from 2020 to 2045, while self-employment over the same period is expected to increase by 10 percent.
 Though statistics on the shared economy are hard to pin down, a 2014 New York State Department of Labor report estimated that the shared economy was growing more than 25 percent per year nationally and that the travel industry is most affected.

-It is likely that self-employment in Dutchess will grow faster than overall employment, potentially accelerated by COVID-related job losses.
-Shared-economy employment (such as TNC drivers, Airbnb hosts, personal delivery persons, etc.) will also continue to grow, though COVID may disrupt some of this growth in the short-term.
+It is likely that self-employment in Dutchess will grow faster than overall employment.
+Shared-economy employment (such as TNC drivers, Airbnb hosts, personal delivery persons, etc.) will also continue to grow.
 These trends may result in more off-peak trips and short, local trips.
 This could help reduce peak period traffic and create opportunities for non-motorized trips.

 Trend 3.
 More people working multiple and/or part-time jobs

-Before the COVID pandemic, unemployment in Dutchess County was low—just over four percent.
-But even with low unemployment, wages did not keep pace with inflation.
-In fact, median incomes for lower-income households declined.
-While the accommodation, food services, agriculture and tourism sectors were strong (pre-COVID), jobs in these industries have low wages and are often seasonal and/or part time with few benefits.
-Healthcare and education are also strong and growing with the planned Marist/Vassar Brothers Medical School, the Vassar Brothers Hospital expansion, and other developments; however, healthcare jobs are also often part-time and low wage.
-Job losses due to the COVID pandemic added more stress on residents trying to make a living wage.
+While unemployment in Dutchess County has been low, wages have not kept pace with inflation.
+In fact, median incomes for lower-income households have declined.
+While our accommodation, food services, agriculture and tourism sectors are strong, jobs in these industries have low wages and are often seasonal and/or part time with few benefits.
+Healthcare and education are also strong; however, healthcare jobs are also often part-time and low wage.

 Given these trends, we expect more people will work multiple jobs, including part-time and non-traditional hours.
 This could result in more trips, especially during nights, weekends, and other off-peak times.
-We can also expect traffic to grow substantially in the City of Poughkeepsie’s downtown, due to the planned medical school, hospital expansion, and other development.
-Once tourism and agriculture rebound and continue to grow, so will the need for reliable transportation options to various (often remote) destinations, both for visitors and workers.
+In addition, visitors and workers in the tourism and agriculture sectors need reliable transportation options to various, often rural, destinations.

 Trend 4.
 Continued growth in e-commerce